lukeburciu/hpviz/vagrant/README.md

-# Shared Development Directories
+# Vagrant Development Directories

-These two directories are shared with their relavant vagrant boxes for the development environment.

-Anything put in them will be available to the Virtual machine under /vagrant_data

-custom directories can be added in the Vagrantfile for each VM

 ```
-config.vm.synced_folder "../vagrant/viz", "/vagrant_data"
+.
+├── README.md
+├── scripts
+│   └── provision.sh
+├── shared
+│   └── docker_images
+├── sink
+│   └── data
+└── viz
 ```

+These directories are shared with the relevant VM on startup

+Custom directories can be added in the Vagrantfile under each VM config

+## scripts

+provisioning scripts used on VMs

+## shared

+- docker_images -> /var/lib/docker/image: so docker images don't have to be re-downloaded each time vm is re-provisioned

+## viz

+none

+## sink

+- data -> /data: log data for ingestion testing